SudTechnology/hello-sud-plus-h5/QuickStart/README_EN.md

     /** The appKey applied for on the Sud platform */ public SudMGP_APP_KEY = "03pNxK2lEXsKiiwrBQ9GbH541Fk2Sfnc"

-    /** true means the loading game is in the test environment, false means it is in the production environment */ public GAME_IS_TEST_ENV = false
   ```
       3.The APP client should use the QuickStart backend service login/getCode；
         *** To achieve the APP to quickly load and run the game, use the QuickStart service ***
         *** SUD platform supports one appId being bound to multiple bundleIds and applicationIds ***
-        *** After filling out the access information table, SUD will bind the APP's bundleId and applicationId to the QuickStart appId, only supporting the test environment ***
+        *** After filling out the access information table, SUD will bind the APP's bundleId and applicationId to the QuickStart appId ***
   </details>